 In a traditional pool, you add chlorine manually in order to keep the chlorine level in your pool up to par for sanitation.
 However, this requires added concentrated chemicals directly into your pool water.
 It also means that there may be more chlorine than you need in your swimming pool.

-When you choose a salt water system, you add a salt chlorine generator to your pool.
+When you choose a salt water system, you add a salt chlorine generator.
 This takes the pool salt that you add to the water and runs it through salt cells.
-The salt goes through electrolysis and reacts with water to form the hypochlorous acid that keeps your pool clean.
+The salt goes through electrolysis and reacts with water.
+This forms the hypochlorous acid that keeps your pool clean.
 This system costs more to install at first, but it saves you money in supply costs and can last for up to seven years without replacement.